teamdigitale/teamdigitale.governo.it/en/people/daniela-battisti.md

 I applied for the International Relations position because I strongly believed in the Team’s vision.
 I am very enthusiastic about the prospect of contributing to the Team’s mission.

-Pending the definition of the agreement with Invitalia
+Start Date: January 1st March 2017 subject to confirmation of the Court of Auditors